ndcroos/test-and-analyze-code-lp-author/README.md

-# test-and-analyze-powershell-code-lp-author
+# test-and-analyze-code-lp-author
-Repository for liveProject: Test and Analyze PowerShell Code
+Repository for liveProject: Test and Analyze Code